RadioAstronomySoftwareGroup/pyuvdata/README.md

 # API
 The primary interface to data from python is via the UVData object.
-It provides import functionality from all supported file formats (UVFITS, Miriad, UVH5, FHD, CASA measurement sets) and export to UVFITS, Miriad, and UVH5 formats and can be interacted with directly.
+It provides import functionality from all supported file formats (UVFITS, Miriad, UVH5, FHD, CASA measurement sets, SMA Mir, MWA correlator FITS) and export to UVFITS, Miriad, CASA measurement sets and UVH5 formats and can be interacted with directly.
 Similarly, the primary calibration, beam, and flag interfaces are via the UVCal, UVBeam, and UVflag objects.
 The attributes of the UVData, UVCal, UVBeam, and UVFlag objects are described in the UVData Parameters, UVCal Parameters,